zeke/browser-date-formatter/README.md

 ```

 When the DOM is ready, this module finds all elements with a `data-date`
 attribute and converts their text content to the given `data-format`.

-## Date Formats

-If the value of `data-format` is `relative`, the date will be displayed as a
-human-friendly relative date string like "5 minutes ago".
-The formatter function
+The
-is executed every five seconds to keep any relative dates fresh.
+formatter function is executed every 5 seconds to keep relative dates fresh.

-If the value of `data-format` is anything other than `relative`, it is assumed to
-be a [strftime](http://strftime.org/) pattern, like `%Y-%m-%d`.

 ## Usage without browserify